The American Musical and Dramatic Academy, New York

 Located on West 85th Street and a short walk from the main campus, the Amsterdam is a six-story neoclassical building complete with keystone and column details.
 Each furnished studio apartment includes dressers, a desk and chair, a refrigerator, a sink and closet space.
 You'll have shared use of a community kitchen, a student lounge and laundry facilities.

-AMDA's New York campus features a theatre for learning, skill development and performance.
+AMDA New York features a theatre for learning, skill development and performance.
 The Ansonia Building features a 100-seat, black box-style theatre equipped with two dressing rooms, a costume shop, a workshop, and backstage space and prop storage.
 The climate-controlled theatre has dedicated lighting and a sound system and can be arranged in multiple layouts.

 AMDA provides plenty of places to train outside of the classroom, including newly renovated studios and private voice rooms.
 These spaces also include a range of stereo and audiovisual equipment, pianos, ballet barres and sprung floors in the dance studios, and cabaret tables, blocks and other rehearsal equipment.
 All rehearsal studios are available to students outside of scheduled course times.